WalshKieran/katana-rnaseq-start/README.md

 ## Using Nextflow on Katana

-For guidance on modifying [nf-params.json](nf-params.json), see [the official documentation](https://nf-co.re/rnaseq/usage), which includes a interface to generate a new params file.
+By default, we use Ensembl GRCh37.
+See [here](https://github.com/nf-core/rnaseq/blob/master/conf/igenomes.config) for alternatives, major human and mouse assemblies are installed on Katana.
+For guidance on modifying [nf-params.json](nf-params.json), see [the official documentation](https://nf-co.re/rnaseq/usage), which includes an interface to generate new params files.

 1. Create a new project folder:
 ```bash